AidaDSP/AidaDSP/README.md

 you can manage communications and I/O with your preferred microcontroller while the DSP is processing audio on its own, and you can change DSP algorithms parameters in real-time when you just want to do it.

-Audio ethusiasts, this board is for you!!!
+Audio enthusiasts, this board is for you!!!

 NOTE: this solution is SUPERIOR to ANY present and future DSP system based on a microcontroller with external Codec.
 Microcontrollers, once very similar to DSPs, are a whole DIFFERENT story.
 The hardware of this DSP is DEDICATED